mlomb/chat-analytics/README.md

 ---

 A web app that takes chat exports from supported platforms and generates a single HTML file containing information, statistics and graphs about them.
-To generate reports you need a browser with [ES6 support](https://caniuse.com/es6).

 ## Chat platform support